 This is a difficult post to write because there is so much we don't know or understand about my grandmother as she never really was a part of our lives, but I thought I should do a blog post about her anyway.
 I met her once when I was about 7 years old.
-All that I remember is that she brought my sister and me matching umbrellas (clear plastic with light blue trim and little white silk flowers in the center ) and she wanted us to call her Aunt Helen.
+All that I remember is that she brought my sister and me matching umbrellas (clear plastic with light blue trim on the out edge of the umbrella and little white silk flowers attached in the center) and she wanted us to call her Aunt Helen.

 Helen Elvira RIDDLEBAUGH is the last of the 14 children born to John Henry RIDDLEBAUGH and Almeda Elvira WISELEY